cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 Netlify is a great platform for simple web hosting, which comes with a whole load of benefits including a generous free plan, HTTPS out-of-the-box, and cool features like AWS Lambda integration and form submissions.
 I plan on writing a blog post specifically about Netlify, including how I use it and what benefits I get from it.

-I was made aware, that by default, some HTTP Security Headers are not set by default on Netlify, and sure enough, for my Portfolio site, most were not set which resulted in a pretty poor rating on [Security Headers][security-headers-url]:
+I was made aware, that by default, some HTTP Security Headers are not set by default when hosting a site on Netlify, and sure enough, for my Portfolio site, most were not set which resulted in a pretty poor rating on [Security Headers][security-headers-url]:

 <img src="./security-headers-report.png" alt="Security Headers report showing a poor rating of D" />